 Built in the 14th century by then-ruler Ghiyath al-Din Tughluq (of the eponymous Tughlaq dynasty), this huge stone complex was once one of the grandest forts in all of India – and though it’s now largely in ruins, it still exerts an undeniable power over all who visit.

-As you explore its sprawling maze of courtyards, halls, chambers, 50-foot-high fortifications, and mosques, as well as its thirteen spectacular gates, it’s easy to imagine what life would have been like back in Tughluqabad’s heyday – the third city of medieval Delhi. especially when Then a visit to the Tughlaqabad Fort is a must during your time in the Indian capital.
+As you explore its sprawling maze of courtyards, halls, chambers, 50-foot-high fortifications, and mosques, as well as its thirteen spectacular gates, it’s easy to imagine what life would have been like back in Tughluqabad’s heyday – the third city of medieval Delhi.
+A visit to the Tughlaqabad Fort is a must during your time in the Indian capital.

 With so much history beyond its walls, a guided tour is essential to get the most out of your visit – and luckily, there are plenty on offer (just make sure to book in advance).
 As just one of the two forts left behind by the Tughlaqs (the other being Jahanpanah about 5km away), it serves as one of the best things to do in Delhi.